warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 You'll find a basic configuration for connecting to a local Warden Protocol node below.
 Make the following adjustments:

 - Replace `<your-keychain-id>` with the ID of the Keychain entity you created earlier
-- Replace the mnemonic phrase with the one for the Keychain Party.
+- Replace the mnemonic phrase with the one for the Keychain Writer.

 ```go
 package main